Peugeot 5008 review - Engines, performance and drive

 There are manual and automatic gearboxes available, and both are fine options: the manual is much smoother than the one found in the Grand C4 SpaceTourer, and the EAT6 automatic shifts nicely as well.
 There’s no four-wheel drive model, but some versions have Mud & Snow tyres and Grip Control – effectively an advanced traction control system that can work on the driven wheels individually to maximise grip.

 The 1.5 BlueHDi diesel with 128bhp and 300Nm of torque is set to maintain the old 1.6 BlueHDi's mantle as the best-seller of the range, offering the best economy figures.
-The 2.0-litre BlueHDi comes with 178bhp, and is available only in GT Line and GT trims with the EAT8 auto gearbox as standard.
+The 2.0-litre BlueHDi comes with 175bhp, and is available only in GT and GT Premium with the EAT8 auto gearbox as standard.
+0-62mph times for both diesels are 11.1 seconds and 9.2 seconds respectively.

 In this review

-- 1Peugeot 5008 reviewThe Peugeot 5008 takes the SUV looks of the smaller 3008 and adds more space and a third row of seats
+- 1Peugeot 5008 reviewThe Peugeot 5008 is a stylish family SUV, with good practicality and space and a third row of seats

 - 2Engines, performance and drive - currently readingThe 5008 is comfortable and decent to drive, with punchy petrol and diesel engines